 Computational Biology

 Funnels, Pathways, and Energy Landscapes of Protein Folding

-This seminal work resolves Levinthal’s paradox by replacing the single-pathway view with a statistical energy landscape approach.
+This paper resolves Levinthal’s paradox by replacing the single-pathway view with a statistical energy landscape approach.
 It introduces the concepts of the folding funnel, the glass transition in proteins, and the ‘stability gap’ as a design principle for foldable sequences.

+Computational Biology